nayere6342/sep11-freedom-project/blog/entry03.md

 ---

 To start off my 3rd entry.
 Like I said before, I have been working on my freedom project _(FP)_.
 For quite a while.
 And I learned that _kaboom.js_ is more complex than I thought.
 So I started thinking with this tool.
 This was mostly due to the fact that I didn't really know a whole lot about my tool at the time.
+To show what I have been doing.
+Here is some code:

 ```JS
 kaboom()